DreamOfTheRedChamber/system-design-interviews/README.md

 	4. The slave server then writes all of these statements to its own copy of the master's binlog file, called a relay log.
 	5. Once a statement is written to the relay log, it is executed on the slave data set, and the offset of the most recently seen command is increased.

-##### Number of slaves
+###### Number of slaves
 * It is a common practice to have two or more slaves for each master server.
 Having more than one slave machine have the following benefits:
 	- Distribute read-only statements among more servers, thus sharding the load among more servers
 	- Use different slaves for different types of queries.
 E.g. Use one slave for regular application queries and another slave for slow, long-running reports.
 	- Losing a slave is a nonevent, as slaves do not have any information that would not be available via the master or other slaves.

-#### Peer-to-peer replication
+##### Peer-to-peer replication
-##### Dual masters
+* Dual masters
-* Two masters replicate each other to keep both current.
+	- Two masters replicate each other to keep both current.
 This setup is very simple to use because it is symmetric.
 Failing over to the standby master does not require any reconfiguration of the main master, and failing back to the main master again when the standby master fails in turn is very easy.
-	- Active-active: Writes go to both servers, which then transfer changes to the other master.
+		+ Active-active: Writes go to both servers, which then transfer changes to the other master.
-	- Active-passive: One of the masters handles writes while the other server, just keeps current with the active master
+		+ Active-passive: One of the masters handles writes while the other server, just keeps current with the active master
-* The most common use of active-active dumal masters setup is to have the servers geographically close to different sets of users - for example, in branch offices at different places in the world.
+	- The most common use of active-active dumal masters setup is to have the servers geographically close to different sets of users - for example, in branch offices at different places in the world.
 The users can then work with local server, and the changes will be replicated over to the other master so that both masters are kept in sync.

-##### Circular replication
+* Circular replication

-## Asynchronous vs synchronous replication
+#### Replication mode
-### Def
+##### Synchronous and Asynchronous
 * Asynchronous: The master does not wait for the slaves to apply the changes, but instead just dispatches each change request to the slaves and assume they will catch up eventually and replicate all the changes.
 * Synchronous: The master and slaves are always in sync and a transaction is not allowed to be committed on the master unless the slaves agrees to commit it as well (i.e. synchronous replication makes the master wait for all the slaves to keep up with the writes.)

-### Comparison
+##### Synchronous vs Asynchronous
 * Asynchronous replication is a lot faster than synchronous replication.
 Compared with asynchronous replication, synchronous replication requires extra synchronization to guarantee consistency.
 It is usually implemented through a protocol called two-phase commit, which guarantees consistency between the master and slaves.
 What makes this protocol slow is that it requires a total of four messages, including messages with the transaction and the prepare request.
 The major problem is not the amount of network traffic required to handle the synchronization, but the latency introduced by the network and by processing the commit on the slave, together with the fact that the commit is blocked on the master until all the slaves have acknowledged the transaction.
 In contrast, the master does not have to wait for the slave, but can report the transaction as committed immediately, which improves performance significantly.
 * The performance of asynchronous replication comes at the price of consistency.
 In asynchronous replication the transaction is reported as committed immediately, without waiting for any acknowledgement from the slave.

-## Replication for high availability
+#### Replication purpose
-### Redundancy
+##### High availability by creating redundancy
-#### Duplicate components
+* Duplicate components
-* Def: Keep duplicates around for each component - ready to take over immediately if the original component fails.
+	- Def: Keep duplicates around for each component - ready to take over immediately if the original component fails.
-* Characteristics: Do not lose performance when switching and switching to the standby is usually faster than restructuring the system.
+	+ Characteristics: Do not lose performance when switching and switching to the standby is usually faster than restructuring the system.
 But expensive.
-* For example: Hot standby
+	- For example: Hot standby
-	- A dedicated server that just duplicates the main master.
+		+ A dedicated server that just duplicates the main master.
 The hot standby is connected to the master as a slave, so that it reads and applies all changes.
 This setup is often called primary-backup configuration.

-#### Create spare capacity
+* Create spare capacity
-* Def: Have extra capacity in the system so that if a component fails, you can still handle the load.
+	- Def: Have extra capacity in the system so that if a component fails, you can still handle the load.
-* Characteristics: Should one of the component fail, the system will still be responding, but the capacity of the system will be reduced.
+	- Characteristics: Should one of the component fail, the system will still be responding, but the capacity of the system will be reduced.

-### Planning
+###### Planning for failures
-#### Slave failures
+* Slave failures
-* Because the slaves are used only for read quires, it is sufficient to inform the load balancer that the slave is missing.
+    - Because the slaves are used only for read quires, it is sufficient to inform the load balancer that the slave is missing.
 Then we can take the failing slave out of rotation. rebuild it and put it back.

-#### Master failures
+* Master failures
-* Problems:
+	- Problems:
-	- All the slaves have stale data.
+		+ All the slaves have stale data.
-	- Some queries may block if they are waiting for changes to arrive at the slave.
+		+ Some queries may block if they are waiting for changes to arrive at the slave.
 Some queries may make it into the relay log of the slave and therefore will eventually be executed by the slave.
 No special consideration has to be taken on the behalf of these queries.
-	- For queries that are waiting for events that did not leave the master before it crashed, they are usually reported as failures so users should reissue the query.
+		+ For queries that are waiting for events that did not leave the master before it crashed, they are usually reported as failures so users should reissue the query.
-* Solutions:
+	- Solutions:
-	- If simply restart does not work
+		+ If simply restart does not work
-	- First find out which of your slaves is most up to date.
+		+ First find out which of your slaves is most up to date.
-	- Then reconfigure it to become a master.
+		+ Then reconfigure it to become a master.
-	- Finally reconfigure all remaining slaves to replicate from the new master.
+		+ Finally reconfigure all remaining slaves to replicate from the new master.

-#### Relay failures
+* Relay failures
-* For servers acting as relay servers, the situation has to be handled specially.
+	- For servers acting as relay servers, the situation has to be handled specially.
 If they fail, the remaining slaves have to be redirected to use some other relay or the master itself.

-#### Disaster recovery
+* Disaster recovery
-* Disaster does not have to mean earthquakes or floods; it just means that something went very bad for the computer and it is not local to the machine that failed.
-Typical examples are lost power in the data center - not necessarily because the power was lost in the city; just losing power in the building is sufficient.
+	- Disaster does not have to mean earthquakes or floods; it just means that something went very bad for the computer and it is not local to the machine that failed.
+Typical examples are lost power in the data center (not necessarily because the power was lost in the city; just losing power in the building is sufficient.)
-* The nature of a disaster is that many things fail at once, making it impossible to handle redundancy by duplicating servers at a single data center.
+	- The nature of a disaster is that many things fail at once, making it impossible to handle redundancy by duplicating servers at a single data center.
 Instead, it is necessary to ensure data is kept safe at another geographic location, and it is quite common for companies to ensure high availability by having different components at different offices.

-## Replication for scaling
+##### Replication for scaling read
-### When to use
+###### When to use
 * Scale reads: Instead of a single server having to respond to all the queries, you can have many clones sharing the load.
 You can keep scaling read capacity by simply adding more slaves.
 And if you ever hit the limit of how many slaves your master can handle, you can use multilevel replication to further distribute the load and keep adding even more slaves.
 By adding multiple levels of replication, your replication lag increases, as changes need to propogate through more servers, but you can increase read capacity.
 * Scale the number of concurrently reading clients and the number of queries per second: If you want to scale your database to support 5,000 concurrent read connections, then adding more slaves or caching more aggressively can be a great way to go.

-### When not to use
+###### When not to use
 * Scale writes: No matter what topology you use, all of your writes need to go through a single machine.
 	- Although a dual master architecture appears to double the capacity for handling writes (because there are two masters), it actually doesn't.
 Writes are just as expensive as before because each statement has to be executed twice: once when it is received from the client and once when it is received from the other master.
 All the writes done by the A clients, as well as B clients, are replicated and get executed twice, which leaves you in no better position than before.
 * Not a good way to scale the overall data set size: If you want to scale your active data set to 5TB, replication would not help you get there.
 The reason why replication does not help in scaling the data set size is that all of the data must be present on each of the machines.
 The master and each of its slave need to have all of the data.